habeneyasu/bati-bank-credit-scoring-mlops/README.md

 ## 🤝 Acknowledgments

 - **Kifiya AI Mastery 10 Academy** for the structured learning framework
-- **Dataset Providers** for the Xente transaction dataset (available on Kaggle)
 - **Open Source Community** for MLflow, FastAPI, and other tools

 ---

 ## ⚠️ Data Privacy Notice

-**Data files are not included in this repository** for privacy and size reasons:
+**Data files are not included in this repository** for privacy and security reasons:
 - Raw data files are in `.gitignore` (not tracked by Git)
 - Processed data files are in `.gitignore` (not tracked by Git)
 - Model files are in `.gitignore` (not tracked by Git)
 - MLflow runs are in `.gitignore` (not tracked by Git)

-**Users must download the dataset separately** from Kaggle and set up the data directory structure as described in the Dataset section above.
+**Users must obtain the dataset through their organization's approved data access channels** and set up the data directory structure as described in the Dataset section above.
+Ensure compliance with all data privacy and security policies.

 ---